The Administrative Procedure Act defines the principles of good administration

 The Child Welfare Act defines all child welfare measures in Finland.
 This means that the activities and decisions of child welfare authorities are always based on law.
 The Child Welfare Act concerns all children in the country, regardless of the reason why they are in Finland.

-In Finland, the municipalities organise child welfare services, which are overseen by social workers.
+In Finland, the wellbeing services counties organise child welfare services, which are overseen by social workers.

 The Constitution of Finland contains provisions on the rights of the child, as well as the European Convention on Human Rights implemented in Finland and the Convention on the Rights of the Child in particular.
 They highlight the importance of considering the child’s benefit in all authoritative activities.